karan/Projects/README.md

 **CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

+**Restaurant Listings** - Create a restaurant listing webapp where people can find restaurants to try out based on reviews posted by other users on the site.
+Also allow users to sign up and customize their profile for an enhanced web experience.

 Files
 ---------